-While some cosmetic surgeons use scalpels to perform the procedure, Dr. Mulholland uses a radiofrequency or laser-cutting tool for trim and wedge reductions.
+While some cosmetic surgeons use scalpels to perform the procedure, Dr. Bell uses a radiofrequency or laser-cutting tool for trim and wedge reductions.
 Laser and radiofrequency devices minimize swelling, bruising, and bleeding and speed up the recovery time.

 The tool removes the excess tissue and the surgeon reshapes it for a more pleasing look.
 Finally, the surgeon places an absorbable suture to hold the labia minora in place.